sybrew/the-seo-framework/readme.txt

 		* MSM Sitemaps (plugin no longer exists).
 		* WP Twitter Cards (hasn't recieved updates in 2 years).
 		* iG:Twitter Cards (hasn't recieved updates in 3 years).
-**Fixed:**
+* **Fixed:**
 	/
-	* TODO When saving the SEO Options, the counter type was reset.
+	* When saving the SEO Options, the counter type was reset.
 This has been fixed by placing the counter type option out of the plugins options scope.
-	* TODO When updating the plugin, without added options, the update notification now really should no longer show up. ^related
+	* When updating the plugin, without added options, the update notification now really should no longer show up. ^related TODO confirm
 	* TODO When solely changing the counter type within the SEO Options, an "unsaved changes" prompt will no longer be displayed.
 	* When changing the WordPress Core tagline settings, the homepage description transient is now flushed, instead of the blog page (which could be on another page).
 	* WooCommerce Product Tag and Category IDs can no longer conflict with singular post type IDs.